The Will To Perform: Liberation Day Fallout, Part II

 London, England.

-But don’t they know?—don’t they know?!—about the end of the world, the end of the monetary system, the great future fiat rug-pull, the end of humans, the NWO, inflation, economic data manipulation, market (dis)function, that time Fed hiked massive, and equities still went up!
+But don’t they know?—don’t they know?!—about the end of the world, the end of the monetary system, the great future fiat rug-pull, the end of humans, the NWO, inflation, economic data manipulation, market (dis)function, that time the Fed hiked massive, and equities still went up!
 And now, the end of trade and globalisation as we know it.
 How can they be so happy?
 Don’t they know the injustice of being blown out of a great trade for stupid reasons when you give back so much… when a third-time rehash of an old headline sends your mega-trade flying the wrong way?
 To get squeezed so much you puke the high tick; to be hunted!
 To come in and lose and lose and lose… to lord over a place where the Sun only ever sets; to feel you live among the ruins of what you once were: an unending finality.
 Decay.

 Banter?